Zir-Rell/ethical-hacking-labs/README.md

 ---

 ## 📄 Deliverables
-Each subdirectory contains:
-- Lab screenshots
+This repository includes:
-- Tools used and commands executed
+- Summaries of tools used and lab objectives
-- Summary writeups and analysis
+- Selected lab documentation and Markdown-based writeups
-- PDF/Word versions of lab reports (where applicable)
+- Screenshots and detailed reports available on request (if not published here)

 ---